 A zombie rises out of the ocean near Los Angeles.
 It stumbles through the city, living among the homeless.
 Whenever it comes across the corpses of other men, it has sex with them where its ability to ejaculate blood brings them back to life.

-The zombie film has been through just about every possible silly permutation in recent years – up against ninja in Ninjas vs Zombies (2008), cheerleaders in Zombie Cheerleader Camp (2007), combined with the Western in The Quick and the Undead (2006), in musical form in Z: A Zombie Musical (2007), even adaptations of classic literary works such as Romeo and Juliet vs the Living Dead (2009) and the book Pride and Prejudice and Zombies (2009), which has been announced as a film.
+The zombie film has been through just about every possible silly permutation in recent years – up against ninja in Ninjas vs Zombies (2008), cheerleaders in Zombie Cheerleader Camp (2007), combined with the Western in The Quick and the Undead (2006), in musical form in Z: A Zombie Musical (2007), even adaptations of classic literary works such as Romeo and Juliet vs the Living Dead (2009) and Pride and Prejudice and Zombies (2016).
 We have also had Porn of the Dead (2006), Zombie Strippers!
-(2008) and Stag Night of the Dead (2009), so it was probably inevitable that someone would make the first pornographic gay zombie movie.
+(2008) and Stag Night of the Dead (2009), so it was probably inevitable that someone would make the first gay pornographic zombie movie.

 L.A.
 Zombie comes from Bruce LaBruce, a Toronto-based journalist, photographer and filmmaker.
 LaBruce (in fact, born Bryan Bruce) has written for various Canadian cinema and music magazines, but gained attention in particular with his photographic work for gay magazines.
 Much of LaBruce’s photographic work can be found on his website and pushes a certain envelope – it is hardcore and often confrontational where he covers a good deal of S&M/bondage/fetish material, or chicks with guns poses that on closer inspection are shown to be played out by chicks with dicks and the like.

 Bruce LaBruce began making gay-themed films with No Skin Off My Ass (1991), Super 8½ (1994), Hustler (1996) and Skin Gang/Skin Flick (1999).
 It was with Skin Flick that LaBruce started to court controversy, showing a gang of skinheads engaged in sex, something that increased with his next film The Raspberry Reich (2004), a pornographic film about terrorists.
-LaBruce first broached the gay zombie film with his previous film Otto or, Up With Dead People (2008).
+LaBruce first broached the gay zombie film with his previous film Otto or, Up With Dead People (2008), which feels like a rehearsal for the full flowering the idea gets here.
 L.A.
 Zombie made the rounds of various film festivals and gained controversy after it was banned by the Melbourne International Film Festival on grounds of obscenity.
 This only served to turn it into a must-see item.

 This fairly much sets the tone for L.A.
 Zombie.
-Indeed, the film consists of not much more than a progression of scenes where Francois Sagat’s zombie stumbles through the down and out parts of L.A., discovers dead bodies and has sex with them.
+Indeed, the film consists of not much more than a progression of scenes where Francois Sagat stumbles through the down and out parts of L.A., discovers dead bodies and has sex with them.
 It is exactly like a porn film that stages serial sex scenes with a minimum of plotting in between – in fact, there is almost no dialogue throughout the film.
-Plotting seems even more indifferent than usual – there is no explanation of who or what the zombie is, what created it or what it is initially doing coming out of the ocean.
-The film fails to even have any concern for what happened to the dead after they are revived – it is simply onto the next scene of the zombie encountering and having sex with a corpse.
+Plotting seems even more indifferent than usual – there is no explanation of who or what the zombie is, what created it or what it initially came out of the ocean.
+The film fails to even have any concern for what happened to the dead after they are revived – it is simply onto the next scene of Sagat encountering and having sex with a corpse.

 As a zombie film, L.A.
 Zombie holds little beyond the initial outrage factor.
 Indeed, the metaphor that drives the usual zombie film has been reversed – instead of zombies pursuing the living and devouring them, we have a zombie having sex with the dead and bringing them back to life.
 The zombie film and the pornographic film do not easily mix – it seems hard to throw together the idea of the dead devouring flesh and intestines with the erotic, which is maybe the reason why Bruce LaBruce has reversed the connection and had the zombie reviving the dead by having sex with them.